 14, 15 - cooling system hoses,

-16 - tube of the cooling system.
+16 - cooling system pipe.

 If there is damage to the compressor wheel blades, replace the turbocharger.